 Aneurysmal Bone Cyst (ABC) is a non malignant, tumour like vascular and reactive malformation comprised of blood filled channels

-It is usually a single, expansive and aggressive lesion.
+It is usually a single, expansive and aggressive lesion involving the bones.

 - 1-6 % of primary bone tumours

-- It is most commonly seen in the age group of 15-25 years, but can be found in any age.
+- It is most commonly seen in the age group of 15-25 years.

-- It is found in the metaphysis and epiphyseal of long bones (upper extremity > lower extremity)
+- It is found in the metaphysis and epiphyseal of long bones (upper extremity and lower extremity)

 - Pelvis, spine uncommon (large volume disease often)